-At L&C, we’re fully committed to being a responsible employer.
+At London & Country Mortgages Limited (L&C), we’re fully committed to being a responsible employer.
 By publishing this policy we are demonstrating our promise to develop our policies and processes to prevent slavery and human trafficking in our corporate activities.

-This statement sets out London and Country's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2018 to 31 March 2019.
+This statement sets out L&C’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to actions and activities during the financial year 1 January 2023 to 31 December 2023.

-As a responsible employer operating in the Financial Services sector, the Company recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-The Company is committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
+At L&C, we want to take the same approach to combating modern slavery as we do for delivering exceptional customer experiences.
+Therefore we are committed to preventing slavery and human trafficking in corporate activities, and to ensuring that supply chains are free from slavery and human trafficking.

-London and Country was first established in 1985 as a wholly owned subsidiary and appointed representative of Chase de Vere Investments Plc.
+London & Country Mortgages was first established in 1985 as a wholly owned subsidiary and appointed representative of Chase de Vere Investments Plc.
 The company has quickly grown to provide expert mortgage advice and provides mortgage best-buy tables for many national press titles.
 The Company is frequently asked to comment on mortgage issues and regularly contributes to the national media.
 On 18th October 2000 Chase de Vere Investments Plc sold London and Country Mortgages Ltd to M R Edge.
-London and Country has its application for Authorisation granted by PIA on 20th October 2000 and relinquished its status as an appointed representative of Chase de Vere Investments Plc on 23 November 2000.
-London and Country are regulated by the Financial Conduct Authority.
-In January 2018 Experian acquired 25% of the L&C shares, signaling the start of a strategic partnership to accelerate L&C’s digital investment programme.
+London & Country Mortgages had its application for Authorisation granted by PIA on 20th October 2000 and relinquished its status as an appointed representative of Chase de Vere Investments Plc on 23 November 2000.
+London & Country Mortgages Limited is regulated by the Financial Conduct Authority.
+In January 2018, Experian acquired 25% of the L&C shares, signaling the start of a strategic partnership to accelerate L&C’s digital investment programme.
 The aim of the programme is to provide the most efficient and consumer centric mortgage advice process in the UK.